onepub-dev/dcli/README.md

 ```

-The above command launches 'grep' and 'head' to find all import lines in any dart files and then trim the list (via head) to the first five lines and finally print those lines.
+The above command launches 'grep' and 'head' to find all import lines in any dart file and then trim the list (via head) to the first five lines and finally print those lines.

 What we have now is the power of Bash and the elegance of Dart.

 # CD/Push/Pop are evil
-The cd, push and pop commands of bash seem like fun but they are actually harbingers of evil.
+The cd, pushd and popd commands of Bash seem like fun but they are actually harbingers of evil.

+DShell supports CD, Push and Pop but I strongly recommend that you don't use them.

-I know that they they are used every and they seem such an elegant solution but in a script the just shouldn't be used.
+I know that they they are used everywhere and they seem such an elegant solution but in a script they just shouldn't be used.

 Instead use relative or absolute paths.

-DShell automatically injects the rather excelent package ('path')[https://pub.dev/packages/path]. `path` includes an array of global functions that allow you to build and manipulate file paths.
+DShell automatically injects the rather excelent package ['path'](https://pub.dev/packages/path)  which includes an array of global functions that allow you to build and manipulate file paths.

 Such as:
 ```dart